maxim945/TEMdatabase/README.md

 # TEMdatabase
-TEM adaptive database for a personal update and discovery on new TEM beta lactamases
+TEM adaptive database for a personal update and discovery of new TEM beta lactamases

 Getting started